skip to content

 Suspension of Award and Intermission of Studies

 Please see the Student Registry Changes to Your Student Status pages for information about medical and non-medical intermission.
+If you wish to intermit, please apply via your CamSIS self-service page.

 Paid Sick Leave

-You must contact your Funding Administrator notifying them of your medical absence, submit medical evidence in the form of a Doctor’s Note, and request sick pay.
+You must contact your Funding Administrator notifying them of your medical absence, submit medical evidence (generally in the form of a Doctor’s Note), and request sick pay.
 You must also apply to the Student Registry for a medical intermission on CamSIS, no matter how short a period of sick pay claimed.
 Please also see Student Registry guidance on returning from medical intermission.

 Parental Leave